-- The name of the country was the Islamic Republic, Objectives Resolution was the Preamble. - ∀ Other Islamic clauses were part of Directive Principles. - Y No law can be made to violate Islamic principles and teachings. - Existing laws would be brought in conformity with Islamic teachings. - A Commission was to be appointed to examine the laws for bringing them in conformity. - Whether a Law is Islamic or not, NA had to decide.
-The matter could be taken up with the Judiciary. - ∀ Islam was not declared state religion. - Solution Islamic heritage and roots are combined with modern notions of governance and a moderate political system was adopted.
+- The name of the country was the Islamic Republic, Objectives Resolution was the Preamble. - Y Other Islamic clauses were part of Directive Principles. - ∀ No law can be made to violate Islamic principles and teachings. - Existing laws would be brought in conformity with Islamic teachings. - A Commission was to be appointed to examine the laws for bringing them in conformity. - Whether a Law is Islamic or not, NA had to decide.
+The matter could be taken up with the Judiciary. - ∀ Islam was not declared state religion. - Solution like its lambda solution is a second solution in the second solution in the second solution is a second solution in the second solution in the second solution is second solution.
+It is a second solution in the second solution in the second solution is second solution.